BlackMirrorz/ARKitVideo/README.md

 Currently the `VideoNodeSK` can play videos from the main Bundle, or from remote URL's.

+The `VideoNodeSK` will also display the name of the current video, as well it's current playback time.

+The `VideoNodeSK` can be placed on either `horizontal` or `vertical` planes, as well as at the location of a detected `featurePoint`.

 Setting up the `VideoNodeSK` is as a simple as adding the following to your viewDidLoad:

     override func viewDidLoad() {